The Main Reasons Why Your Washer Stops Spinning

 Other Causes Why Washer Stops Spinning

-While these are the most common causes for spin failure on front- and top-load washing machines, other issues can present problems.
+While these are the most common causes of spin failure on front- and top-load washing machines, other issues can present problems.
 More serious problems such as a faulty water pump, motor or transmission can be determined by an appliance repair service.

 Has your washer stopped spinning?